dylancvb/credit_risk_prediction/README.md

 Our main research question is as follows:  Is it possible to develop an accurate and fair algorithmic decision-making model for predicting credit card default without relying on sensitive features?
 Some of our sub questions stemming from this include:  Are models not trained on sensitive features accurate at predicting credit card defaulting?
 And, how does this play out between genders?

 Go through the notebook phase5.ipynb to see how we approached this research question.
-This was done for the class [Designing Fair Algorithms](https://classes.cornell.edu/browse/roster/SP24/class/INFO/4390)
+This was done for the class [INFO 4390: Designing Fair Algorithms] at Cornell University. (https://classes.cornell.edu/browse/roster/SP24/class/INFO/4390)

 ## Contributors: